 You should update your documentation before starting negotiations.
 Unfortunately, most SMBs rarely do.
 Or, they’ve updated existing documentation but not in enough detail.
 It’s a major mistake that can trip up your service provider.

-8. Know the staff you’ll need
+8. Know the resources you’ll need

-9. Identify the resources you’ll need
+9. Identify the infrastructure you’ll need

 10. Determine what you’ll be contracting